KMCGamer/KMCGamer.github.io/_posts/2018-2-2-discordhelp.md

 First off, we send the first page of the manual `message.channel.send(pages[0])`.
 We then write `.then` to signify that after the prior code completes, we want to do more things.
 The `msg` variable is the message that was sent by the bot.

-We then display all of the necessary page number buttons by looping over `pages.entries()` in a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of" target="_blank">for...of</a> loop.
-I would normally do this in a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in" target="_blank">for...in</a> loop but that caused asynchronous errors as the buttons would appear out of order.
+We then display all of the necessary page number buttons by looping over `pages.entries()` in a [for...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of) loop.
+I would normally do this in a [for...in](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loop but that caused asynchronous errors as the buttons would appear out of order.
 I also display the `X` button after the loop and set a timer for the message to delete after 60 seconds.

-We then create a <a href="https://discord.js.org/#/docs/main/stable/class/ReactionCollector" target="_blank">ReactionCollector</a> on `msg` and apply a filter (function) onto it that says, "Hey bot, dont listen to your own reactions ya dummy".
+We then create a [ReactionCollector](https://discord.js.org/#/docs/main/stable/class/ReactionCollector) on `msg` and apply a filter (function) onto it that says, "Hey bot, dont listen to your own reactions ya dummy".
 Had we not done this, the bot probably would have listened to its own button presses.

 Now we specify what we want to happen when the collector receives some button presses.
 First, I address what happens if the `X` button is pressed.
-If the `X` button is pressed, I want the message to be deleted, and I also want to destroy the <a href="https://discord.js.org/#/docs/main/stable/class/ReactionCollector" target="_blank">ReactionCollector</a>.
+If the `X` button is pressed, I want the message to be deleted, and I also want to destroy the ReactionCollector.
 If the X button wasn't the button that was pressed, we move on.

 I start off by getting the index of the page according to the button they pressed.
 Then, immediately after, I handle any errors that could arise if users react with an emoji to a page that doesn't exist, or react with an emoji that has nothing to do with the help command at all.
 So, if the `pageIndex` is `-1`, we just do nothing.

 Finally, in a *hacky* kind of way, we have to determine which reaction isn't the bots.
 This is because if you don't specify exactly which reaction you want to remove, it will remove the bots, which has unintended side effects.
-So we first access the <a href="https://discord.js.org/#/docs/main/stable/class/MessageReaction" target="_blank">messageReaction</a> which contains information about the emoji that was reacted.
+So we first access the [messageReaction](https://discord.js.org/#/docs/main/stable/class/MessageReaction) which contains information about the emoji that was reacted.
 We access the `users` property to see all the people that reacted with that particular emoji.
 Ideally, the two people that should be in the `users` property is the bot, and the person interacting with the help command.
-We then filter out the bot by using <a href="https://discord.js.org/#/docs/main/stable/class/Collection?scrollTo=filter" target="_blank">filter()</a> and then call `first()` to access the user.
+We then filter out the bot by using [filter()](https://discord.js.org/#/docs/main/stable/class/Collection?scrollTo=filter) and then call `first()` to access the user.
 Then call `await messageReaction.remove(notbot)` to remove the reaction, setting the emoji counter back down to 1.

 **_TADA!_** All done!